ptbdnr/snippets/azure/function_app/iaac/bicep/docker/README.md

 Remember to configure CORS as appropriate.

-You can deploy this Bicep template using the Azure CLI:
+Deploy this Bicep template using the Azure CLI:

 ref: https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-cli